amabdulr/CNWG/ReviewYourChunks.md

 #### Process Example

 ## How DHCP servers work (Process)
-Short description: This process describes how DHCP serveers automate network configuration.
+Short description: Describes how DHCP serveers automate network configuration.
 It describes the key components involved and the various stages.
 **Summary**:
 DHCP servers automate network configuration by dynamically assigning IP addresses and other network parameters to devices, simplifying network management and ensuring efficient IP address usage.
 The key components that are involved in DHCP server process are